 This section investigates the effects of the liberalization of the trade in goods, liberalization of FDI for post-production services, and the connection between them.
-In our analysis, trade liberalization is represented by a reduction in the tariff rate, t, and liberalization of service FDI is represented by a reduction in the fixed cost of service FDI, K_F .
-Let $t_0 \in (0, \bar{t}]$ denote the tariff rate before trade liberalization, and $K_F^0 > 0$ denote the fixed cost of service FDI before liberalization of service FDI.
-Assume that $K_F^0 > K_F'$ for all $t \in [0, t_0]$.13 That is, the pre-liberalization level of K_F is so high that, if firm D does not offer service price r at Stage 1, firm F does not invest in service FDI in the subsequent equilibrium for any given $t \in [0, t_0]$.
+In our analysis, trade liberalization is represented by a reduction in the tariff rate, t, and liberalization of service FDI is represented by a reduction in the fixed cost of service FDI, $K_F$ .
+Let $t_0 \in (0, \bar{t}]$ denote the tariff rate before trade liberalization, and $K_F^0$ (> 0) denote the fixed cost of service FDI before liberalization of service FDI.
+Assume that $K_F^0 > K'F$ for all $t \in [0, t_0]$ .
+That is, the pre-liberalization level of $K_F$ is so high that, if firm Ddoes not offer service price r at Stage 1, firm F does not invest in service FDI in the subsequent equilibrium for any given $t \in [0, t_0]$ .

 As mentioned in the Introduction, the trade liberalization of goods has recently made substantial progress through multilateral negotiations under GATT/WTO, while the progress of liberalization in service sectors has been slow so far.
-Given this, we first investigate the effects of tariff reduction, holding K_F fixed at the pre-liberalization level K_F^0 .
-We then investigate the effects of the liberalization of service FDI, holding the tariff rate fixed.
+Given this, we first investigate the effects of tariff reduction, holding $K_F$ fixed at the pre-liberalization level $K_F^0$ .
+We then investigate the effects of the liberalization of service FDI, showing that the liberalization of service FDI can convert a welfare-reducing trade liberalization into a welfare-enhancing trade liberalization.
+Also, in Subsection 3.3 we analyze the effects of tariff reduction when $K_F$ is endogenously determined, and consider the effects of the liberalization of service FDI in this setup.